The Crossing

 A Note from the Composer

-I have a small collection of old hymnals that I have picked up over the years - used and thumbed over and smudged by the generations of people who had turned their pages.
+I have a small collection of old hymnals that I have picked up over the years, used and thumbed over and smudged by the generations of people who had turned their pages.
 What I love about hymnals is that they are a catalog of things a community of worshippers can agree on, a catalog that can be sung.
 And what the worshippers are singing about matters.
 The texts represent the beliefs and values that the worshippers all share, so hymnals have the power to highlight the hymns that make a particular community feel and act differently from all the others.

 I should add that I first became interested in the idea of a hymnal from my college enthusiasm for the music of Charles Ives.
-Ives’s music is full of references to the hymns of old New England that were so important to his upbringing – his pieces are full of distorted and fragmentary references to the music of his youth.
+Ives’s music is full of references to the hymns of old New England that were so important to his upbringing.
+His pieces are full of distorted and fragmentary references to the music of his youth.
 This, of course, was not the music of my youth.
-I bought my first hymnal because I needed to learn more about Ives’s world, if I was going to be able to go deeper into his music, and so if there is anything in poor hymnal that reminds the listener of a New England church experience that is most likely where it comes from.
+I bought my first hymnal because I needed to learn more about Ives’s world if I was going to be able to go deeper into his music, and so if there is anything in poor hymnal that reminds the listener of a New England church experience that is most likely where it comes from.